The numbers add up

 From being an executive at Atlantic Records to working for non-profit organizations, our alumni find themselves as accountants, CEOs, realtors, controllers, hotel or restaurant managers, consultants, financial planners, golf course managers, and presidents of Fortune 500 companies.

-The accounting major curriculum consists of 66 required semester hours.
-Each course is listed in the official Academic Catalog.
+The accounting major curriculum is listed in the official Academic Catalog.

-Once in the catalog, you can use the buttons (pictured left) located at the upper right of the page to plan your courses, save courses to your own personalized catalog, print them, and more!
+Once in the catalog, you can use the buttons (pictured left) located at the upper right of the page to plan your courses, save courses to your own personalized catalog, print, and more!